canonical/snapcraft/docs/your-first-snap.md

       webcam-webui: bin/webcam-webui
 ```

+### Snap icon

+Providing an icon for your snap is important, even for command-line
+applications, if for nothing else than discoverability from management
+interfaces such as store fronts like webdm.

+To use an icon to represent the snap, just drop a PNG or SVG in setup/gui
+named icon.png for the former or icon.svg for the latter such that the
+(reduced) project tree would look like:

+    setup/gui/icon.png
+    snapcraft.yaml

+or

+    setup/gui/icon.svg
+    snapcraft.yaml

-and tell Snapcraft to actually make the snap package:
+Finally tell Snapcraft to actually make the snap package:

     $ snapcraft snap